kdeng00/Icarus/README.md

 # Icarus

-Icarus is a music streaming API Server that interacts with [Mear](https://github.com/amazing-username/mear).
+Icarus is a music streaming API Server, allowing access to stream your personal music collection

 ### Interfacing With Icarus